ratcoded/fastboot-patcher/README.md

 > Which is then based off of this script: [phhusson/samsung-galaxy-a51-gsi-boot](https://github.com/phhusson/samsung-galaxy-a51-gsi-boot)
 > So, the only thing I really did is revamp the scripts!
 All credit goes to them.
 >
-> For now, there's no workflow, so you have to clone this repo and run the script yourself,
+> There will be no workflow action until a solution is found to the gibberish logging and memory usage or whatever is failing, so you have to clone this repo and run the script yourself,
 > Meaning you have to use linux to run the script! (unless you get magiskboot.exe and run the script on windows with some edits)